Sapansathawara/data_table_inline_editing_using_jQuery_ajax_and_mysql_in_laravel/README.md

 2. **Inline Edit**: Edit data directly within the table row using Ajax.
 3. **Delete Confirmation**: Confirm before deleting a particular row's data using Ajax.
 4. **Bulk Delete**: Delete selected rows with confirmation using Ajax.
-5. **Add New Form**: Hide the current table and show an add form using Ajax.
+5. **Add New Member**: Hide the current table and show an add form using Ajax.
 6. **Category Dropdown**: Populate categories from the category table.
 7. **Save Button**: Hide the current form and show the table on Save using Ajax.